From quantum Ore extensions to quantum tori via noncommutative UFDs

 \bco{normalHmax} Let $R$ be a CGL extension of length $N$ and rank $n$ as in Definition {\rm \ref{dCGL}}.
 For any nonzero normal element $u \in R$, there exists $h_u \in \Hmax(R)$ such that $ua = (h_u\cdot a)u$ for all $a \in R$. \eco

 \begin{proof} We may assume that $\HH = \Hmax(R)$.
 Then $R$ is a strong $\HH$-UFD by \thref{CGLfull}, and the result follows from \thref{HnormalsinHUFD}. \end{proof}

-Now that we have established that the rank of the maximal torus associated to a CGL extension $R$ has rank equal to the rank of $R$, we can pin down the group $\Hmax(R)$ tightly, as follows.
+Now that we have established that the maximal torus associated to a CGL extension $R$ has rank equal to the rank of $R$, we can pin down the group $\Hmax(R)$ tightly, as follows.

 \bth{pinHmax} Let $R$ be a CGL extension of length $N$ and rank $n$ as in Definition {\rm \ref{dCGL}}, and define the group $G \subseteq (\kx)^N$ as in {\rm\eqref{defG}}.
 Then

 Now set $D' := \{ k \in [2,N] \mid \de_k \ne 0 \} = \{ k \in [2, N] \mid p(k) \neq - \infty \}$.
 For each $k \in D'$, choose $j_k \in [1,k-1]$ such that $\de_k(x_{j_k}) \ne 0$, and choose $m_k \in \Znn^{k-1}$ such that the monomial $x^{m_k} = x_1^{m_{k1}} \cdots x_{k-1}^{m_{k,k-1}}$ appears in $\de_k(x_{j_k})$ when $\de_k(x_{j_k})$ is expressed in the PBW basis {\rm\eqref{PBW}}.
 Then